‘Days Of Our Lives’ Comings & Goings: A DiMera Returns, Someone Is Murdered

 Viewers watched as it was revealed last week that Tony DiMera (Thaao Penghlis) was still alive thanks to Dr. Rolf’s serum.
 Now, his own sister, Kristen Dimera (Stacy Haiduk), has devised a wicked plan in order to take over the family business.

 Kristen has been pretending to be Nicole Walker (Arianne Zucker) in an elaborate mask and wig.
-She revealed her true self to Tony, and then told him that she needed to marry him, her own adopted brother, as Nicole in order to become an official DiMera in the eyes of Salem.
-By doing so, Kristen acting as Nicole is now in line to become the next CEO of DiMera Enterprises.
+She revealed her true self to Tony, and then told him that she needed to marry him, her own adopted brother, as Nicole, in order to become an official DiMera in the eyes of Salem.
+By doing so, Kristen, acting as Nicole, is now in line to become the next CEO of DiMera Enterprises.

 However, there could be one big problem.
-Although “Nicole” and Tony got married, Tony’s beloved wife, Anna DiMera (Leann Hunley) is back in Salem and she’ll be shocked and appalled when she finds out the love of her life is not only alive, but that he’s married Nicole.
+Although “Nicole” and Tony got married, Tony’s beloved wife, Anna DiMera (Leann Hunley), is back in Salem and she’ll be shocked and appalled when she finds out the love of her life is not only alive, but that he married Nicole.

 In the latest #DAYS, “Nicole” is furious when Tony pulls a disappearing act. https://t.co/ZsCmioRrzb pic.twitter.com/emrMq87eHs